OpenGazettes/aleph-dokku-worker/README.md

 The NewRelic monitoring seems to have significant setup overhead so you want to have this as high as you can manage without making the machine unusable for hours.

+## Debugging / troubleshooting

+To figure out what a worker process is doing, use Celery's rdb.
+Send SIGUSR2 to the process and connect to a pdb session using telnet, as described at http://docs.celeryproject.org/en/v2.3.3/tutorials/debugging.html#enabling-the-breakpoint-signal.
+This will pause execution until you continue it in pdb or exit pdb.